logo

 Secondly, leash laws protect wildlife and preserve ecosystems in parks and natural areas by preventing dogs from chasing or disturbing them.
 Lastly, a leashed dog is generally safer, reducing the risk of accidents, exposure to diseases, ingestion of harmful substances, and getting lost or injured.

 Irresponsible off-leash behavior not only disregards these concerns but also compromises the safety and well-being of dogs, people, and the environment.
-So don't don't act the same way as this dog owner in today's story from the "Am I The A**hole?"
+So don't act the same way as this dog owner in today's story from the "Am I The A**hole?"
 (AITA) subreddit.

 The original poster (OP) is a dog owner who is aware of leash laws but seemingly believes they don't apply to them.
-They may think their dog's good nature exempts them despite the laws in place.
+They may think their dog's good nature exempts them from the laws in place.

 The original poster thinks it's okay for them to let their dog go outside without a leash.